 Normal Flow

-All of the Manhole Cover Monitoring Device, Street Authority and District Authority register to the Management Server;
+Manhole Cover Monitoring Device, Street Authority and District Authority register to the Management Server;

-The Street Authority subscribe the Manhole Cover Monitoring Device event, when event occur, send the notification to the Street Authority and District Authority;
+The Street Authority subscribe to the Manhole Cover Monitoring Device event notifications, where notification receiver includes the Street Authority and District Authority;

-When the Manhole Cover is moved, the Manhole Cover Monitoring Device update the state of Manhole Cover in the Management Server;
+When the Manhole Cover is moved from stored/closed position, the Manhole Cover Monitoring Device updates the state of Manhole Cover in the Management Server;

-The Management Server decides that an event occurred based on the event notification criteria;
+The Management Server decides that a Manhole Cover event occurred based on the event notification criteria;

-The Management Server send event to the Street Authority;
+The Management Server sends event notification to the Street Authority immediately;

-The Manhole Cover may be repaired or not by the Street Authority.
+After a specified time frame, a check occurs, determining if the event notification criteria is met; if yes, the Management Server sends the notification to the District Authority Application.

-After some time, the Management Server check if met the event notification criteria? if yes, send event to the District Authority.
+The Management Server receives the notification response from the District Authority Application.

 Alternative flow